DaddyAndYungeenCoders/jamify-uaa/README.md

 ## Features

 - User management
-- OAuth2 authentication with Spotify
+- OAuth2 authentication with Music providers
+  - Once the access token is obtained, it is sent to the Jamify engine for further processing.
+If it's expired, the jamify-uaa will refresh it.
 - JWT token support
+  - RSA key pair for token signing
+  - Refresh token
 - Logging of HTTP requests

 ## Requirements